VisionEval/VisionEval-Docs/docs/01-getting-started.md

 transportation system performance.

 The remainder of this page explains how to install VisionEval, and provides a brief overview of what to do with it after it is installed.
-Complete details on setting up VisionEval models and scenarios, running the models, and extracting and analyzing results are found later in this book. ** Links to other pages in the book?? **
+Content in the [VisionEval Tutorial](#tutorial) found later in this book contains more complete details on setting up VisionEval models with local data, running scenarios, and extracting and analyzing results.

 -   [Installation and Setup](#installation)
 -   [Workflow](#workflow)